How Ifeoma N. Chukwuogo found her voice in front and behind the camera

 However, a chance encounter with a vibrant collective of underground artists in Abuja changed everything.
 Immersed in their world of unfiltered creativity, she realised her true calling as she worked on her first project.
 “Making that short film with people from that band of artists was magical.
 I knew then this was my life’s calling,” she shared.

-With her parents’ unwavering support, she went to film school, then made four short films and directed projects like Showmax Original thriller “Diche,” and Ndani TV’s “Rumour Has It,” before making her award-winning debut feature – “Phoenix Fury.”
+With her parents’ unwavering support, she went to film school, then made over four short films and directed projects like Showmax Original thriller “Diche,” and Ndani TV’s “Rumour Has It,” before making her award-winning debut feature – “Phoenix Fury.”

 The road to “Phoenix Fury”